-This regulation gives residents more power over their data, more control over their information, and allows them to make informed choices or options before providing personal information to a company or professionals.
+This regulation gives residents more power and control over their data and allows them to make informed choices or options before providing personal information to a company or professionals.

 The central theme of the GDPR is Respect for privacy, and it must be present in every strategy, every process, and every tool.

-Several decisions that we make in our businesses must consider confidentiality issues, thus, before selecting a tool or strategy, we should ask ourselves:
+Several decisions that we make in our businesses must consider confidentiality issues.
+Thus, before selecting a tool or strategy, we should ask ourselves the following questions:

 - Does it respect the GDPR?

 - Will it create or facilitate an obstacle to compliance?

 The fundamental reason for introducing this now is because the current EU data privacy regulations are outdated.
 Moreover, they are still based on 1980 data privacy regulations which were updated in 1995.

 This means that the data privacy principles did not include considerations for smartphones, social media, or even advanced web technology, etc. So, to update this GDPR has introduced.